iangoodnight/pwc/133/perl/README.md

 At first, the language of this challenge had me feeling a little out of my depths.
 But, breaking down the problem, I realized that it wasn't as complicated as I had initially believed.
-It was clear that I needed a subroutine to reduce a given number to it's prime factors, a subroutine to reduce a number to the sum of its digits, and that between those two functions I could find these "Smith Numbers."
-Admittedly, my first solutions were all incorrect as I glazed right over that phrase "composite number" which, I've since learned, is a fancy way of saying "ain't prime."
+It was clear that I needed a subroutine to reduce a given number to its prime factors, a subroutine to reduce a number to the sum of its digits, and that between those two functions, I could find these "Smith Numbers."
+Admittedly, my first solutions were all incorrect as I glazed right over that phrase "composite number," which, I've since learned, is a fancy way of saying "ain't prime."

 ```perl